Tropical curves, graph complexes, and top weight cohomology of M_g: Introduction

+Combining Theorems~\ref{thm:comparison} and \ref{thm:gc} then gives a surjection $H^{4g-6-k}(\cM_{g};\Q) \twoheadrightarrow H_{k}(G^{(g)}).$ In particular, nonvanishing graph homology groups yield nonvanishing results for cohomology of $\cM_g$.
 The full structure of the homology of the graph complex remains mysterious, but several interesting substructures and many nontrivial classes are known and understood.
 In particular, the linear dual of $\bigoplus_g H_0(G^{(g)})$ carries a natural Lie bracket, and is isomorphic to the Grothendieck-Teichm\"uller Lie algebra $\mathfrak{grt}_1$ by the main result of \cite{Willwacher15}.
 The Lie algebra $\mathfrak{grt}_1$ is known to contain a free Lie subalgebra with a generator in each odd degree $g \geq 3$ (\cite{Brown12}).
 These results let us deduce Theorem~\ref{thm:nonvanishing}.

 To the best of our knowledge, the only previously known nonvanishing top weight cohomology group on $\cM_g$ is $\Gr^W_{12}H^6(\cM_3,\Q)$, which has rank 1 by the work of Looijenga mentioned above \cite{Looijenga93}.
 Once the general setup of the paper is in place, the result of Looijenga's computation of this top weight cohomology group can be recovered immediately.
 It corresponds to the $1$-dimensional subspace of graph homology spanned by the complete graph on four vertices.
 Note in general that the top weight cohomology of $\cM_{g}$ is non-tautological and unstable, since stable and tautological classes are of weight equal to their cohomological degree.
-The method presented here probes one piece of the cohomology of $\cM_{g}$ that is especially suited to combinatorial study.
+Thus, the method presented here probes one piece of the unstable cohomology of $\cM_{g}$ that is especially suited to combinatorial study.